-PTC has been building out its Internet of Things (IoT) and augmented reality businesses through acquisitions and partnerships that are acting as growth engines for the company’s own digital transformation as well as its customers.
-Now, PTC is applying the same strategy to its computer aided design (CAD) and product lifecycle management (PLM) businesses.
+PTC has been building out its Internet of Things (IoT) and augmented reality businesses through acquisitions and partnerships that are acting as growth engines for the company’s own digital transformation as well as those of its customers.
+Now, PTC is applying the same strategy to its computer-aided design (CAD) and product lifecycle management (PLM) businesses.

 In the biggest acquisition that PTC has ever done, the company will pay approximately $470 million for Onshape, which will operate as a business unit of PTC pending regulatory approval and satisfaction of other closing conditions.
 The acquisition is expected to accelerate PTC’s ability to attract new customers with a SaaS-based product offering and position the company to capitalize on the inevitable industry transition to SaaS.

-“What we are doing with Onshape is a long term strategy coming from a position of strength, as our CAD and PLM businesses are doing well, said PTC president and CEO Jim Heppelmann during a call with press an analysts.
+“What we are doing with Onshape is a long-term strategy coming from a position of strength, as our CAD and PLM businesses are doing well," said PTC president and CEO Jim Heppelmann during a call with press and analysts.
 He cited the release of PTC's fiscal 2019 numbers that show the CAD business grew 9% and PLM grew 13% this year.

 Heppelmann says he sees Onshape as the growth engine that will enable the “SaaS-ification” of PTC.

-For the customer, there is value around a lower cost of ownership by eliminating the need for server hardware.
+For the customer, there is value in lowering the cost of ownership by eliminating the need for server hardware.
 SaaS software is always on the latest version with no need for administers to implement patches or perform upgrades.

 As a business unit of PTC, Onshape will benefit from its “big brother’s” marketing and distribution to accelerate its path forward.
 And PTC gains industry-leading technology talent.